-- gluten-free flour for home cooking.
+- and as gluten-free flour for home cooking.

-Organic is important
+Organic is important for ‘healthy’ grains

-Increased attention to health, environmental and social responsibility is leading to the rapid growth of the organic sector.
+Increased attention to health, environmental and social responsibility is leading to rapid growth of the organic sector.
 Teff is regarded as a healthy grain and has a potential for growth in the organic food segment.
-Health shops and organic grocery stores often include teff or teff products in the range of products that they carry.
+Health shops and organic grocery stores often include teff or teff products in the range of products they carry.

-- If you offer certified Organic teff, search for importers who specialise in organic products through directories such as the International directory of organic food wholesale & supply companies (Organic-bio) or at special trade fairs for organic products, such as Biofach in Germany.
+- If you offer certified organic teff, search for importers who specialise in organic products through directories, such as the International directory of organic food wholesale & supply companies (Organic-bio), or at special trade fairs for organic products such as Biofach in Germany.

 - Find out what other trends offer opportunities on the European market for grains on the CBI marketing intelligence platform.

-Which legal and non-legal requirements must my product comply with?
+What legal and non-legal requirements must my product comply with?

 The General Food Law, which regulates food safety in the EU, also applies to teff.
 Suppliers must make sure that teff exports are traceable and that safety systems such as Hazard Analysis and Critical Control Points (HACCP) are in place.

-The maximum permissible levels of contaminants such as heavy metals and mycotoxins are laid down in EU Regulation 1881/2006.
+The maximum permissible levels of contaminants, such as heavy metals and mycotoxins, are laid down in EU Regulation 1881/2006.
 All the provisions of this regulation that apply to cereal-based products are also relevant to teff.